Multistep Tests¶

 Note

-- Select the variable value, i.e., the field defined as a variable in the script mode;
+- Select the variable value, i.e., the field defined as a variable in the script mode.

 - Optionally choose to encrypt the variable value.
 Once checked, the current variable value will be hidden in the test results.

-The created variables are displayed in the "Variables" area at the top left.
+Created variables are displayed in the "Variables" area at the top left.

-As shown, the local variable {DS_ID}
+As shown in the figure, the local variable {DS_ID}

 has been defined in Step 1, with the value dashboard_id